State Security Service (Kazakhstan): Official purpose

-The banner of the Aibyn Regiment.

-Since its inception, the service has ensured the security of important national and international events, such as the inauguration ceremony of Nursultan Nazarbayev, Capital City Day, summits in Kazakhstan, and many others.
+Since its inception, the service has ensured the security of important national and international events, such as the inauguration ceremony of Nursultan Nazarbaev, Capital City Day, summits in Kazakhstan, and many others.
 It also ensures the security of government officials and V.I.P guests, including the President of Kazakhstan and members of his family.
 The service has a regiment which serves as a ceremonial unit and maintains a creative musical unit called the Presidential Band.